terraswarm/urban-heartbeat-kit/README.md

 and RSSI to determine which devices are nearest to which gateways.
 It then publishes a list of IDs that are nearest to that gateway on MQTT topic named `ble-nearby`.

+#### EmonCMS

+[EmonCMS](https://emoncms.org/) is a web backend tool for aggregating power data.
+While it is designed for power related data, it can handle any numerical timeseries data.
+The gateway can post data to the server.
+See the usage doc for how to configure that.

 ### Interacting with the BBB

 [Use the BBB gateway](https://github.com/terraswarm/urban-heartbeat-kit/blob/master/docs/BBB-for-gateway-usage.md)